 A countryside walk along minor roads, residential pavements and woodland footpaths.
 You will cross Bringan Ford en route as well as part of Kilmarnock’s flagship park: the Dean Castle Country Park.

-Route: Turn left onto Glasgow Road from the car park and walk along looking out for a minor road on the right signposted ‘Borland‘.
-Follow it downhill, crossing a pretty bridge over the Fenwick Water.
-Ignore the private road but take the next on your left (staying on Meikle Road).
+Route: From the front door of Tesco, walk as though you are going around the back of the store and go past the front of the small row of shops / takeaways.
+Cross over the car park and grass verge to reach Glasgow Road.
+Turn left onto Glasgow Road and continue for 500m until you see a country road on your right-hand side signposted ‘Borland’.
+Carefully cross Glasgow Road onto the Borland road.
+After 300m you will reach a crossroads – keep right.
+After a further 260m turn left.
 You will pass Assloss Farm and then go underneath the A77 to join up with the Craufurdland Water which you follow along until you reach Bringan Ford: use the footbridge to cross.
-The road then continues past a cluster of houses (I am not sure if this area has a name!) to Grassyards Road where you turn right.
-Enjoy the views across farmland towards New Farm Loch and the south side of Kilmarnock from this elevated position!
+The road then continues past a cluster of houses to Grassyards Road where you turn right.
 Continue down to just beyond Grassyards Interchange and take the first right onto Kennedy Drive.
 Follow this residential street for approximately 1 mile (there is an optional path on the right about halfway along entering the Dean Castle Country Park at an earlier point if you wish to shorten the walk or try out some of the other trails).
 Turn right on South Dean Road and immediately right again onto Dean Road, crossing the bridge and then following the path on the right immediately after the bridge to follow the Kilmarnock Water into Dean Castle Country Park.
 Cross the bridge at the top of the hill and turn sharp right.
 Continue on this track past the animal enclosures and alongside the Craufurdland Water then up a steep slope bringing you out across from the riding centre.
 Turn right on Assloss Road and follow it along until you join up with the road you started on ‘Borland‘.
 Retrace your steps back to the car park.

 WALK REPORT: 7th April 2016